Panda279TV/CSS3-Media-Queries/README.md

-# CSS3 Media Queries Template By Panda279TV
+# CSS3 Media Queries Template And Docs By Panda279TV

 ###### The Best CSS3 Media Queries Template!
 Just Copy and Start!